Welcome to Our Blog - Camino de Madrid

 We crossed a paved road that was busy with rush hour traffic, followed a forested path down to a parking lot, and then crossed the Eresma River on a small bridge beside a weir.
 A delicate mist was rising from the still, dark waters of the river, and several ducks were leaving long wakes as they slowly paddled below the overhanging branches of trees, disturbing the colourful reflections.

-As we continued up the hill in the bright sunshine we watched many cottontail rabbits bounding through the fields beside us, and we heard the sound of a rooster crowing below us, which is a something we associate strongly with the Camino Frances.
-When we turned around, the view of Segovia set against the snow covered mountains behind us was stunning!
+As we continued up the hill in the bright sunshine we watched many cottontail rabbits bounding through the fields beside us, and we heard the sound of a rooster crowing below us, which is something we associate strongly with the Camino Frances.
+When we turned around, the view of Segovia set against the snow-covered mountains behind us was stunning!

 It took only a few minutes to cross the small town and then we walked below a curved metal underpass and abruptly found ourselves out in the countryside.
 The winding white gravel path of the Camino stretched out before us, bisecting a patchwork of emerald green, light brown, and golden yellow fields.